-(a) Describe the current transformer, its operation and applications. С (b) Using typical symbols, show how CTs would be represented on diagrams. С (c) State the precaution that must be taken before disconnecting the load from a current transformer.
-A
+(a) Describe the current transformer, its operation and applications. С (b) Explain the term 'Burden', as it relates to current transformers. С (c) State the common secondary current ratings of current transformers. С (d) Using typical symbols, show how CTs would be represented on diagrams. С (e) State the precaution that must be taken before disconnecting the load from a current transformer. Α